 In talking about some of his best and worst memories from his time with the company, Todd Pettengill stated, “WrestleMania 9 at Caesars Palace was unbelievable and is so hard to beat.
 The ‘In Your House’ broadcasts to me were awesome, too.
 Stephanie Wiand, who I did some of those with later on where we actually gave away a house, that was pretty cool!
 Things like that were very, very memorable.

 “In regards to the worst, I don’t really have any bad memories, but I think the only thing I could say is one time I got yelled at by Razor Ramon (Scott Hall) because I had my hair long and I had some stubble, and he goes, ‘Hey, Chico, somebody’s already got that gig!’
 I was like, ‘Yes, sir!’
 No real problem there, but I think one of the things that happened there for me was while I was working there, as sometimes happens in your life, you go through a little weight gain.
 I got kind of fat while I was on camera!
 I was heavy.
 At one point, I had a really bad ’90s mullet, too, and looking back on it, I’m going, ‘What were you thinking?
 Why would you do that?’
 But I did it!”

 Why Todd Pettengill left the WWF and if there were regrets about leaving just before the Attitude Era began

 During Todd’s time with the WWF, his interviews with the talent backstage placed so much importance on the matches, and he did such an incredible job selling what you saw on television.
 He made everything feel so important and must-see.

 “If you’re not into it as an announcer,” Pettengill explains, “how is it going to sell to the audience?

-Despite becoming a fan and enjoying every minute from his time with the company, his personal life was put on hold.
-He was balancing two jobs and he hadn’t had a day off in almost six years.
+Despite becoming a fan and enjoying every minute of his time with the company, his personal life was put on hold.
+He was balancing two jobs, and he hadn’t had a day off in almost six years.

 Return to WWE in 2013